CLI : Command Line

 Example 5: Custom Output Location

-Process to different drive with specific format:
+Process to a different location with specific format:

 Example 6: Authentication Workflow